-Below are various concept designs for portable clean rooms along with the design in Appendix C.
+Below are various concept designs for portable clean rooms.

 4.2.1 Design #5: Clean Room with Detachable Frame

 This design shows a clean room that has a frame which was to be adjustable based on the framing type being utilized.
 This concept tries to solve the issue of transportation through various locations.
 Using this type of framing will make it assemble and disassemble easier for the customer.
 The drawback was the use of the pricing on this type of material will raise the cost of the overall clean room.